certgenix/aspireLink/replit.md

 - June 29, 2025.
 Added professional student collaboration image to For Students page with accurate founding cohort messaging instead of false success statistics
 - July 1, 2025.
 Fixed all icon display issues on Home page by replacing problematic lucide-react imports with emoji characters: process steps now show 📄 (nomination), 👥 (matching), 📅 (sessions), 🏆 (recognition), and features show 🎯 (personalized matching), 📈 (structured program), 🌟 (industry networks)
 - July 1, 2025.
 Corrected FAQ answer about program funding to accurately reflect that AspireLink is entirely volunteer-based, not funded by university partnerships or sponsors
+- July 1, 2025.
+Cleaned up contact information across all policy pages: removed fictional Toronto addresses from Privacy Policy, Terms of Service, and Accessibility pages; removed phone numbers from Code of Conduct and Accessibility pages; all pages now only show appropriate email contact information

 ## User Preferences